dusktreader/typer-repyt/CONTRIBUTING.md

 ## Conduct

 Everyone's conduct should be respectful and friendly.
 For most folks, these things don't need to be spelled out.
-However, to establish a baseline of acceptable conduct, the typer-attach project expects contributors to adhere to the [Code of Conduct](./CONDUCT.md) for this project.
+However, to establish a baseline of acceptable conduct, the typer-repyt project expects contributors to adhere to the [Code of Conduct](./CONDUCT.md) for this project.
 Any issues working with other contributors should be reported to the maintainers